OpenEvalProject/evals/manuscripts/elife-58882/v3/manuscript.md

 ## Abstract

 Imaging neuronal activity with high and homogeneous spatial resolution across the field-of-view (FOV) and limited invasiveness in deep brain regions is fundamental for the progress of neuroscience, yet is a major technical challenge.
 We achieved this goal by correcting optical aberrations in gradient index lens-based ultrathin (≤500 µm) microendoscopes using aspheric microlenses generated through 3D-microprinting.
-Corrected microendoscopes had extended FOV ( eFOV ) with homogeneous spatial resolution for two-photon fluorescence imaging and required no modification of the optical set-up.
-Synthetic calcium imaging data showed that, compared to uncorrected endoscopes, eFOV -microendoscopes led to improved signal-to-noise ratio and more precise evaluation of correlated neuronal activity.
+Corrected microendoscopes had extended FOV (eFOV) with homogeneous spatial resolution for two-photon fluorescence imaging and required no modification of the optical set-up.
+Synthetic calcium imaging data showed that, compared to uncorrected endoscopes, eFOV-microendoscopes led to improved signal-to-noise ratio and more precise evaluation of correlated neuronal activity.
 We experimentally validated these predictions in awake head-fixed mice.
-Moreover, using eFOV- microendoscopes we demonstrated cell-specific encoding of behavioral state-dependent information in distributed functional subnetworks in a primary somatosensory thalamic nucleus. eFOV- microendoscopes are, therefore, small-cross-section ready-to-use tools for deep two-photon functional imaging with unprecedentedly high and homogeneous spatial resolution.
+Moreover, using eFOV-microendoscopes we demonstrated cell-specific encoding of behavioral state-dependent information in distributed functional subnetworks in a primary somatosensory thalamic nucleus. eFOV-microendoscopes are, therefore, small-cross-section ready-to-use tools for deep two-photon functional imaging with unprecedentedly high and homogeneous spatial resolution.

 ## Introduction